aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.11.0 (February 15, 2019) =
+* Improvement: Adding a manual redirect uses a search and a dropdown list (for samwebdev).

 = Version 2.10.3 (November 18, 2018) =
 * Improvement: Remember which column to order by on the page redirects and captured URLs pages (for vijilamarshal).